 10 Fun Things to do in Bryan College Station, Texas

 Between the perfect hostesses and exceptionally cool weather, my visit was incredible.
-Of the cities that I visited, Bryan College Station (home of the Texas A&M Aggies) was my favorite.
+Of the cities that I visited (5 on that trip), Bryan College Station (home of the Texas A&M Aggies) was my favorite.

 #1 Grape Picking and Smashing at Messina Hof